You are a member of the health care team

-Attending Physicians (MD) are the doctors who supervise your treatment and coordinate your care.
+Attending Physicians (MD/DO) are the doctors who supervise your treatment and coordinate your care.

-Hospitalists (MD) are the doctors who specialize in inpatient hospital care and coordinate your care with other specialty doctors when needed.
+Hospitalists (MD/DO) are the doctors who specialize in inpatient hospital care and coordinate your care with other specialty doctors when needed.

 Beaumont is a teaching hospital; we teach medical, nursing, and other health care students.
 You may also meet the following doctors who are continuing their training:

-- Fellow (MD) is a doctor who has graduated from medical school, finished their residency, and is completing further training beyond their residency to specialize in a specific type of medicine
+- Fellow (MD/DO) is a doctor who has graduated from medical school, finished their residency, and is completing further training beyond their residency to specialize in a specific type of medicine

-- Resident (MD) is a physician-in-training who has graduated from medical school, completed an internship and is obtaining additional training in a specific area of medicine
+- Resident (MD/DO) is a physician-in-training who has graduated from medical school, completed an internship and is obtaining additional training in a specific area of medicine

-- Intern (MD) is a physician-in-training who has recently graduated from medical school and is in their first year of supervised on-the-job training
+- Intern (MD/DO) is a physician-in-training who has recently graduated from medical school and is in their first year of supervised on-the-job training

 Advanced practice providers